Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

 Tips for juicy pork chops

-- Not all pork chops are pork chops.
-What I mean is you can get chops of different quality.
+- Not all pork chops are the same.
+What I mean is, that quality varies.
 The loin area of the pig is quite large, and you might get chops from any part of the loin.
 There is no substitution or fixing for a bad chop.
 Get it from a good butcher shop or a brand you trust in the supermarket.

 - Seasoning is a must.
-Dry rub salt, pepper, and other spices or herbs to the chops and keep them refrigerated for at least 30 minutes before cooking.
+Dry rub salt, pepper, and other spices or herbs to the chops.

-- Do not directly serve on a plat when you take the pork chops from the skillet.
-Wrap them with foil and allow them to rest for 5 minutes.
+- While you are making the cake, wrap the pork chops with foil and allow them to rest for 5 minutes.
 Resting chops, allow it to cook further until the temperature settles and evens out.
-It makes the chops reabsorb the juices that come out while cooking.
+It also prevents the chops from drying out.

 Pork chops are a very lean cut of meat.
 They are loin cuts, meaning they have been cut from both sides of the spine - between the ribcage and the hip.
 These are cut perpendicular to the spine.